k3b/APhotoManager/wiki/features.md

 	* Searchcriteria can be saved to and later be retrieved from [Bookmarks](Bookmarks) (since 0.4.2).
 * Show results in a scrollable [gallery view](https://github.com/k3b/AndroFotoFinder/wiki/Gallery-View) with
 	* support for multible photo selection
-	* file operations copy, move, delete, share, change geo info (since 0.4.1)
+	* file operations copy, move, delete, share, change geo info
 * [Image view](https://github.com/k3b/AndroFotoFinder/wiki/Image-View) features
     * image zoom
     * swiping for next/previous image
     * show extended image info (Exif, IPTC, XMP, ICC)
-	* file operations copy, move, delete, rename, share, change geo info (since 0.4.1)
+	* file operations copy, move, delete, rename, share, change geo info
-	* can be opened from any filemanager or android-s gallery (since 0.4.1)
+	* can be opened from any filemanager or android-s gallery
 * The [geografic map](https://github.com/k3b/AndroFotoFinder/wiki/geographic-map)
     * shows markers at places where photos were taken.
-	* can be opened as a map-viewer from any app that support "geo:"-uri-s (since 0.4.1)
+	* can be opened as a map-viewer from any app that support "geo:"-uri-s
-	* can be opened as a "geo:" picker to select a location from a map or photo (since 0.4.1)
+	* can be opened as a "geo:" picker to select a location from a map or photo
 * File operations
 	* will also update Android's image content-provider-database
 	* update xmp-sidecar-files